 Why Should Students Use Them in Their Lessons?

-In addition, many people believe that a scientific approach teaches students how to use facts and information from past experiences to solve problems.
+In addition, many believe that a scientific approach teaches students how to use facts and information from past experiences to solve problems.
 This makes real-life situations much easier than a Socratic approach does.

 Conclusion